Chinese gooseberry, anyone?

 New Name: Mahi Mahi

 Why?
-Flipper’s cute and all, but not cute enough to eat.
-The act of slaughtering intelligent dolphins has been a source of controversy for many years now and despite mahi mahi looking nothing like your favorite animal at Sea World, consumers get easily confused.
-Plus, mahi mahi is honestly fun to say.
-Yay for repetition.
+Flipper is a national treasure and the act of slaughtering uber-intelligent dolphins has been a source of controversy for many years now.
+Despite mahi-mahi looking and tasting nothing like your favorite animal at Sea World, consumers get confused so it’s no wonder this tasty taco fish had its name changed.
+Plus, mahi-mahi is really fun to say.
+Try it.

 Original Name: Rapeseed Oil